emmz3230/Routing-Controller-Doc/docs/Using-Interceptors/Global-Intereceptors.md

 # Global interceptors

-You can create interceptors that will affect all controllers in your project by creating interceptor class and mark it with `@Interceptor` decorator:
+You can create interceptors that affect all controllers in your project by creating interceptor class and mark it with `@Interceptor` decorator:

 ```
 import { Interceptor, InterceptorInterface, Action } from 'routing-controllers';